-- Personal data will be recorded, processed, transferred and made available online in accordance with General Data Protection Regulations and Data Protection legislation. - Full information can be found on the School Policies section of our website.
+- Personal data will be recorded, processed, transferred and made available online in accordance with General Data Protection Regulations and Data Protection legislation. - Full information can be found in our Data Protection and Information Security policy.

 7.5 Security and Management of Information Systems